g0-07/xband_misc/FredSerial/README.md

     ![image](https://user-images.githubusercontent.com/37120278/200310006-239061cd-ba35-40f2-a647-91ad43045cb9.png)

 6. Replace the ROM with a flash ROM which contains the FredSerial firmware.
-You can use [xband_sak](https://github.com/g0-07/xband_sak) to flash a AM29F400BB/BT.
+Or you can use [xband_sak](https://github.com/g0-07/xband_sak) to flash AM29F400BB/BT.

 7. Fix everything, for example with hot glue.